May 7, 2018

-Digital proofing solutions can help, along with communicating the value of relevant, actionable feedback.
+Online proofing software can help, along with communicating the value of relevant, actionable feedback.
 Make sure reviewers also understand that, in order for their input to be included, it must be concrete and actionable—abstract opinions will be taken under advisement, but they shouldn’t expect to see much change without clear direction.

 7. Assess and Improve

 Despite the best laid plans, very few (if any) are perfect.
 That’s why it’s critical to conduct a “post-mortem” assessment of every project.
 By taking the time to discuss what went well and what didn’t, the entire team can work together to identify issues and tweak the process to improve it for the next time around.